 - Some metrics are normalised.
 For example, Scopus will let you compare the Source Normalized Impact per Paper (SNIP).
 This measures the average citation impact of the publications of a journal.
 SNIP corrects for differences in citation patterns across different scientific disciplines so it can be useful useful if you need more accurate between-disciplines comparisons of citation impact.

 Altmetrics are based on the number of times an article is shared, downloaded or mentioned on social media, blogs or in newspapers.
 Using altmetrics in addition to traditional bibliometrics can provide a wider picture of how a publication is being discussed.
-Abertay's Pure Portal displays both the altmetric donut and PumX metrics for research outputs.
+Abertay's Pure Portal displays both the altmetric donut and PlumX metrics for research outputs.

 Our Research Data Management support pages offer information, how-to guides and support for managing your research data in compliance with Abertay's Research Data Management Policy, GDPR Research Policy and Data Classification and Handling Policy.